ryanstraight/academic/content/post/2021-03-25-how-to-r/index.en.markdown

        </div>
 ```

-Then, add this to your `custom.css` and alter to your liking:
+Then, add this to your `custom.css` (or whatever custom CSS file you’re using) and alter to your liking:

 ``` css
 .remark-slide-number {